sm2302-aug23/grp-r-feedmepi/README.md

 Creating appropriate graphs that visualise the data wrangling tasks in **Task 3**.

-##### 1. Scatterplot of sequence lenths, with starting integer on the horizontal axis and the length of the sequence on the vertical axis.
+##### 1. Scatterplot of sequence lenths, with starting integer on the horizontal axis and the length of the sequence on the vertical axis

-Identifying the top 10 starting integers with highest length
+Identifying the top 10 starting integers with highest `length`.

 ``` r
 top_10_startint <- backtracks_df %>%